 This was usually something that had to be replaced with the motor out.
 Fuck, fuck, fuck.
 My boss began to search for a spare, and luckily a neighboring unit had one.

 We were in our Mission Oriented Protective Posture (MOPP) Gear and we couldn’t get petroleum on it.
 So I had to take it off.
 Great…

 Petroleum products aren’t supposed to get on your MOPP gear.
 It can be dangerously degraded if an area is wet through the inner lining with petroleum products, sweat, urine, feces, or many common insect repellents.
 Also, Antifreeze and petroleum products will cause false-positive reactions if tested.

-So there I was, on the border of Iraq, butt naked, climbing in and around our vehicle, rockets and artillery lighting up the sky, struggling to get a new belt on our Bradley.
+At the same time, I was climbing in and around our vehicle, rockets and artillery lighting up the sky, struggling to get a new belt on our Bradley.

 The room to get the massive belt on was only inches wide.
 The large 900 cubic inch turbo diesel motor was also backward with the transmission up towards the vehicle’s front.
 This was because the front sprockets drove the vehicle.
 We had no mechanic with us.
 It was up to me to get this done, and fast!
 We were moments away from invading the country, and we were supposed to be the lead vehicle.

 Within an hour, I had it replaced.
 The midnight sky still lit up from the ordinance, and just a couple of hours later, the engineers had opened our lane.
 Now the sprint to Baghdad was on.
 The whine from the large turbo got louder as we approached the berm, all senses were maxed out with a deep conviction to save the Iraqi people from a cruel dictator.